mi2-github-labs/relational_energy/README.md

 Ever been to a great meeting ... wanted to quantify that?

-This is a browser based tool to measure the relational energy of a meeting.
+This is a super simple browser based tool to measure the relational energy of a meeting.

 Built with p5js :)